 As I mentioned in an early post (I think) the Japanese underground is an amalgamation of different styles of music.
 It is impossible to point to one particular type of music and say, “There!
 That’s the Japanese underground sound!”.
 Dub, reggae, rock, punk, soul, hip hop are all in there.
-As the Shamanz pointed out, the goal is to transcend race and nationality in order to become one human being expressing him or herself to other human beings through music.
+As the Shamanz have said, the goal is to transcend race and nationality in order to become one human being expressing him or herself to other human beings through music.

-I believe that what makes the Shamanz sound seem nomadic and almost gypsy like.
+I believe that is what makes the Shamanz sound seem nomadic and almost gypsy like.
 It travels from on place to the next all the time but not in confusion.
 On the contrary, there is form and purpose to their sound.
 There is also clear evidence that they love what they do.